-Prevent Lead The Prevent Lead has the responsibility for ensuring that the Prevent Risk assessment and action plan is maintained and takes account of local and seasonal issues and updates from the regional prevent coordinators.
-These documents will be visible to staff through OurKaplan (Kaplan's staff intranet).
-They will ensure that any subsequent actions are implemented by the necessary staff.
-Owner: Business Improvement Director Issued: May 2022 Version: 4.5 Senior Safeguarding Officer (SSO) The SSO is responsible for the implementation of the Safeguarding and Prevent Policy and Kaplan's commitments to safeguarding staff and students, through delegation where appropriate.
+• identify and assign roles and responsibilities to manage filtering and monitoring systems review filtering and monitoring provision at least annually block harmful and inappropriate content without unreasonably impacting teaching and learning have effective monitoring strategies in place that meet their safeguarding needs Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 Review Date: August 2024 Page 6 of 22 Senior Safeguarding Officer (SSO) The SSO is responsible for the implementation of the Safeguarding and Prevent Policy and Kaplan's commitment to safeguarding staff and learners, through delegation where appropriate.
 They will be responsible for ensuring that the safeguarding processes and procedures are robust and consistently applied and that Kaplan fulfils its legal duties.
-The role is held by the Business Improvement Director.
+The role is held by the Head of Quality and Compliance.
 Designated Safeguarding Officer (DSO) The DSO will deputise for the SSO in their absence.
-The role is held by the Apprenticeship Quality Manager.
-Policy and process review Maintaining an up-to-date knowledge of current Safeguarding and Prevent practice and issues Ensuring sufficient staff training and CPD to uphold an effective level of Safeguarding provision Ensuring that records are maintained of all concerns raised Creating and maintaining a network of relevant support and referral agencies Periodically reporting on the concerns raised in relation to Safeguarding Deputy Designated Safeguarding Officers (DDSO) The Deputy Designated Safeguarding Officer will deputise for the DSO in their absence and support as required with the implementation of the Policy, staff training and other responsibilities.
-The role is held by specific Quality Leads.
+The role is held by the Quality Development and Improvement Manager.
+They are responsible for:

-Safeguarding Representatives Safeguarding Representatives can be contacted for informal advice and guidance with general queries or specific concerns.
-A full list of the Safeguarding Representatives will be maintained on the intranet and these roles will be held by a selection of Team Managers and other nominated staff from within Kaplan.
-It is not intended that Safeguarding Representatives deal with high level concerns but they can be consulted where there is uncertainty about whether it is a safeguarding matter or where initial guidance is required on the potential best course of action.
-A Safeguarding Representative will escalate any concern if necessary.
+Policy and process review Maintaining an up-to-date knowledge of current safeguarding and Prevent practice and issues Ensuring sufficient staff training and CPD to uphold an effective level of safeguarding provision Ensuring that records are maintained of all concerns raised Creating and maintaining a network of relevant support and referral agencies Periodically reporting on the concerns raised in relation to Safeguarding Deputy Designated Safeguarding Officers (DDSO) The Deputy Designated Safeguarding Officers will deputise for the DSO in their absence and support as required with the implementation of the Policy, staff training and other responsibilities.
+Safeguarding Representatives (SR) SR can be contacted for informal advice and guidance with general queries or specific concerns.
+A full list of the SRs will be maintained on the intranet and these roles will be held by a selection of Team Managers and other specifically nominated staff from within Kaplan.
+It is not intended that SRs deal with high-level concerns but they can be consulted where there is uncertainty about whether it is a safeguarding matter or where initial guidance is required on the potential best course of action.
+A SR will escalate any concern if necessary.
 As part of their responsibilities they will: